The NFRN’s code of practice on displaying top shelf titles.

 Members are also advised to be responsive to the views of their customers and, in particular they are advised that they are not obliged to stock these titles if they have objections on religious, moral or other grounds.

-Men’s Lifestyle Magazines (Lads’ Mags) with front covers that may offend some customers
+Other titles with front covers or content that may offend some customers

-Although these are not top-shelf titles, we do urge members to be sensitive to the concerns of consumers, particularly in relation to the display of titles with front covers and/or content that may be inappropriate to display at a young person’s eye-level or below.
+Although these are not top-shelf titles, we do urge members to be sensitive to the concerns of consumers, when they are advised to you.
+This often is in relation to the display of titles with front covers and/or content that may be inappropriate and may cause offence particularly if displayed at a young person’s eye-level or below.

-To minimise complaints from consumers, without adversely affecting the sale of these titles, we recommend:
+To minimise complaints from consumers, without adversely affecting the sale of these titles, we recommend that:

-- Do not display them at, or below, children’s eye level to ensure that they are not in the direct sight and reach of children.
+- You do not display them at children’s eye level or below to ensure they are not in the direct sight and reach of children.

 Other Titles and National Newspapers: